-6.24 Suspension should not be an automatic response when an allegation is reported.
+- 6.25 Suspension should not be an automatic response when an allegation is reported.
 All options to avoid suspension should be considered prior to taking that step.
 The Trust must consider carefully whether the circumstances warrant suspension from contact with children, or until the allegation is resolved.
-Please see paragraphs 6.37 - 6.39 in relation to Supply Teachers and Contractors.
+Please see paragraphs 6.37 6.39 in relation to Supply Teachers and Contractors. - 6.26 Suspension should be considered only in cases where there is cause to suspect a child or other children within the Trust is/are at risk of harm, or the case is so serious that it might be grounds for dismissal, if proved true. - 6.27 In cases where the Trust is made aware that the Secretary of State has made an interim prohibition order in respect of an individual who works for the Trust, immediate action should be taken to ensure the individual does not carry out work in contravention of the order, i.e. pending the findings of the TRA investigation, the individual must not carry out teaching work. - 6.28 Where the investigator is concerned about the welfare of other children in the community or the individual's family, they should discuss these concerns with the Trust DSL and make a risk assessment of the situation.
+It may be necessary for the DSL to make a referral to children's social care services in the area in which the individual lives.

-- 6.25 Suspension should be considered only in cases where there is cause to suspect a child or other children within the Trust is/are at risk of harm, or the case is so serious that it might be grounds for dismissal, if proved true. - 6.26 In cases where the Trust is made aware that the Secretary of State has made an interim prohibition order in respect of an individual who works for the Trust, immediate action should be taken to ensure the individual does not carry out work in contravention of the order, i.e. pending the findings of the TRA investigation, the individual must not carry out teaching work. - 6.27 Where the investigator is concerned about the welfare of other children in the community or the individual's family, they should discuss these concerns with the Trust DSL and make a risk assessment of the situation.
-It may be necessary for the DSL to make a referral to children's social care services in the area in which the individual lives. - 6.28 In many cases, an investigation can be resolved quickly and without the need for suspension.
-The Trust will decide on whether the individual should continue to work within the setting, based on consultation with the LADO and the Trust's HR team. - 6.29 Local authority children's social care services or the police cannot require the Trust to suspend an individual, although appropriate weight should be given to their advice. - 6.30 The power to suspend is vested in the CEO and Headteachers.
-However, where a strategy discussion or initial evaluation concludes that there should be enquiries by the local authority social care services and/or an investigation by the police, the LADO should canvass police and the local authority children's social care services for views about whether the accused individual needs to be suspended from contact with children and to inform them of the Trust's consideration of suspension. - 6.31 If immediate suspension is considered necessary, the case manager should record the rationale and justification for such a course of action.
-This should also include what alternatives to suspension have been considered and why they were rejected. - 6.32 Where it has been deemed appropriate to suspend the person, written confirmation should be given within one working day, giving as much detail as appropriate for the reasons for the suspension. - 6.33 Particular care needs to be taken when individuals are suspended to ensure that they are kept informed of both the progress of their case and current work-related issues.
-The appointed HR support worker will broker specialist support where appropriate.
+- 6.29 In many cases, an investigation can be resolved quickly and without the need for suspension.
+The Trust will decide on whether the individual should continue to work within the setting, based on consultation with the LADO and the Trust's HR team. - 6.30 Local authority children's social care services or the police cannot require the Trust to suspend an individual, although appropriate weight should be given to their advice. - 6.31 The power to suspend is vested in the CEO and Headteachers.
+However, where a strategy discussion or initial evaluation concludes that there should be enquiries by the local authority social care services and/or an investigation by the police, the LADO should canvass police and the local authority children's social care services for views about whether the accused individual needs to be suspended from contact with children and to inform them of the Trust's consideration of suspension. - 6.32 If immediate suspension is considered necessary, the case manager should record the rationale and justification for such a course of action.
+This should also include what alternatives to suspension have been considered and why they were rejected. - 6.33 Where it has been deemed appropriate to suspend the person, written confirmation should be given within one working day, giving as much detail as appropriate for the reasons for the suspension. - 6.34 Particular care needs to be taken when individuals are suspended to ensure that they are kept informed of both the progress of their case and current work-related issues.
+The appointed HR support worker will broker specialist support where appropriate. - 6.35 Social contact with colleagues during suspension must not be prevented unless there is evidence to suggest that such contact is likely to be prejudicial to the gathering and presentation of evidence. - 6.36 In cases where the individual concerned is suspended but the investigation or disciplinary hearing finds an outcome of malicious, false or unfounded allegation and it is concluded that they should return to work, the Trust will assess with the individual what support and help will be required to facilitate a return to work.